-A .Bus Misbehavior Code for the specific offense that was committed on the bus.
-B. Defamation Code as Bullying, Harassment, Disrespect or Verbal or Physical Threat as appropriate.
-C. Hazing Code as Bullying, Harassment, Verbal or Physical Threat, or possibly Physical Attack or Extortion as appropriate.
-D. Stalking Code as Bullying, Harassment, Verbal or Physical Threat, Physical Attack or Extortion.
-E. B-B Gun Code as Other Guns (302) and do not report other guns as firearms on Firearms Incident Report.
+A. Defamation Code as Bullying, Harassment, Disrespect or Verbal or Physical Threat as appropriate.
+B. Hazing Code as Bullying, Harassment, Verbal or Physical Threat, or possibly Physical Attack or Extortion as appropriate.
+C. Stalking Code as Bullying, Harassment, Verbal or Physical Threat, Physical Attack or Extortion.